mcci-catena/MCCI-Catena-PMS7003/README.md

 ## Board Support Dependencies

-This library has been tested with MCCI's STM32L0 BSP v2.5.0 and the Catena 4630.
+This library has been tested with MCCI's STM32L0 BSP v2.5.0 through v3.0.5 and the Catena 4630.

 ## Other Libraries and Versions Required